 1. Genesis Hellfire

 Hellfire then is the perfect choice for going to classes or to work.
 There is no hassle with being stuck in traffic, or anything like that.
-Long range that you get with this model is made even better by incredibly short amount of time it takes to charge the battery.
+Long-range that you get with this model is made even better by the incredibly short amount of time it takes to charge the battery.
 It only takes 2.5 hours to go from empty to full.
 That’s quite impressive, especially considering the size of the battery.

 Speaking of battery, it’s possible to replace it.
 It will take some fiddling around with unscrewing covers, but theoretically, by carrying a spare battery with you, it’s possible to double the mileage that this skateboard can achieve.

 While testing out the board I had my friend who is about 280 lbs try it out.
-It supported him just fine, however, there was a drop in range that we were able to get.
-Numbers went from the advertised 20 miles, to about 16 miles.
+It supported him just fine, however, there was a drop in the range that we were able to get.
+Numbers went from the advertised 20 miles to about 16 miles.
 It’s normal considering that we put quite a bit more weight over the allowed maximum.
 We also drove on somewhat hilly paths.

 Remote is very straightforward, without any kind of special features.
 You can accelerate, brake and change direction.
 Brakes work just fine, they aren’t overly sensitive, but at the same time you won’t need 100 ft to come to a full stop.

 That’s it ladies and gentlemen, boys and girls.
 You have reached the end of my little list here, and I must admit that I am really thankful to you for reading it.
 With that being said, I would also like to express my hope that you’ve found it informative and… in the end, that it helped you make your decision regarding the purchase of your first (or next) electric skateboard.
-Hope it serves you well and fulfils all of your expectations.
+I hope it serves you well and fulfills all of your expectations.
 Until next time, happy skating!